SIMÁN: History

-Campaign "Es Tiempo De Vivir" (Is Time to live) new image 2010
+Promotion

 In order to update the image of SIMÁN, the singer David Bisbal was hired in 2010, touring Central America and launching the new image of the company with the campaign "Tribute to women" and "It is Time to live."
 The campaign was successful as the first to win a prize billboard in Central America, for the best marketing campaign using an artist David Bisbal.